github/personal-website/_posts/2019-08-28-migration-to-androidx-problems.md

 ## Third-party dependencies are evil

 Most of the pain was caused by the need of replacing abandoned third-party dependencies.
+My initial laziness in implementing some simple things turned against me.
+Some libs were easy to replace, and some require a lot of work.

+Despite the amount of stars of Github, devekopers can lose interest or free time to work on their projects.